codeoverflow-org/chatoverflow-wiki/usage/Using-the-CLI.md

 -c customConfigFolder -p customPluginFolder
 ```

-Useful is the combination of login and startup plugins for rapid prototyping.
+The combination of logging in and starting plugins with one command is very useful for rapid prototyping.

 ```
 -l myPassword -s startupPluginInstance1,startupPluginInstance2
 ```

-By default, plugin output on console is disable.
-But you can still enable it with the flag `-o`.
+By default the output of a plugin is disabled.
+You can enable it with the flag `-o`.